adrianlzt/hiera-postgres-backend/README.md

 ## Known issues

-1. It always return an Array of hashes regardless of the number of items returned.
-(I did this on purpose because it is what I needed but I may be persuaded to do otherwise)
-2. This README is poorly written.
+1. This README is poorly written.

 ## Contributing